HisarCS/PiWarsTurkey-Library-Folders/README.md

 surekliDonmeyeAyarla()
 tekDonmeyeAyarla()
 ```
 Switches the servo from continous and not continuous respectively.
-Continuous requires constant values to be provided while not continuous turns the servo between provided angles.
+Continuous requires dynamic values to be provided while not continuous turns the servo between provided angles.

 ```python
 aciAyarla(angle)